m0zgen/cwiccs/README.md

 - cwiccs.ps1 [-autofix] [-report] [-elevate] [-admin] [-profile] <profilename> [-profilelist] [-help]
 - [-elevate] and [-admin] arguments it is same (made for convenience)
 ```

+## Operating Modes

+CWiCCS can works with two modes:

+1. from simple user
+2. from elevated (Administrator) mode

+`-autofix` option can works only from elevated mode

 ## Profiles